33 Best Things to do in Skudeneshavn and Karmoy

 33. Have a drink and a meal at the local Pub and Piano Bar, Smia

 The perfect setting for a sundowner in the land of the midnight sun.
-You can be cosy inside or enjoy the weather in the pretty terraced area outside.
+You can be cosy inside or enjoy the weather outside in the pretty, terraced area.

 The perfect end to exploring Skudeneshavn and the island of Karmoy.